MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 # Remediation

-If you **MUST** use GitHub environments for your deployments, to ensure that your credentials are not able to be assumed by any branch, you can [customize your GitHub claim token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-token-claims) and add that new custom claim to your trust policy
+If you **MUST** use GitHub environments for your deployments, to ensure that your credentials are not able to be assumed by any branch, you can [customize your GitHub claim token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-token-claims) and add that new custom claim to your trust policy.
+Unfortunately this is not required so there will be projects out there with this vulnerability.